 The thing that surprised me most about the Gloucestershire Warwickshire Railway was the views from the train window.
 I hadn't realised it was in such a pretty part of the world.

 It is now in it's middle age as a heritage line; old enough to attract more than just hardened rail fans, but still growing.
 At the time of my visit (2016) 1t ran between Cheltenham Race Course and its main base at Toddington with, at the tinme of my visit (2016), short DMU rides available further northwards to the site of the former Laverton Halt

-From there they hope to extend the line to Broadway by 2018, with the eventual aim of restoring it all the way to Honeybourne.
+Since then they have extended the line to Broadway, with the eventual aim of restoring it all the way to Honeybourne.

 For timetables, ticket prices and much more, please see the GWSR's official site.